ansible-collections/ibm.storage_virtualize/playbooks/move_existing_objects_into_PBHA_env/README.md

   >[!NOTE]
   > When last task (i.e. assigning HA replication policy to partition) is completed, objects are replicated to secondary cluster's pool and data copy starts immediately from primary cluster to secondary.
 Time taken by data-synchronization is dependent on amount of data.
 After sync is complete, 'lspartition' output shows ha_status=established and link_status=synchronized.

+  > [!Note]
+  > After successfully executing the playbook, the quorum application will be ready for use.
+Please copy it to the any host.
+This may need to be run later in case of broken quorum.
+Please make sure the host has Java Runtime Environment (JRE) installed, as it is required to run the application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>